East Park Productions

-East Park Productions is a Canadian independent record label, and production company established in Toronto Ontario in 1987.
-It was founded by Chris "DJ Jel" Jackson, Kory "MC Shadow" Neely, and Len "Mix-Master Len" Grant Stuart, and distributed by Electric Distribution.
-The label was formed to support the release of its sole act the Get Loose Crew due to the lack of major record labels in the country willing to sign local hip-hop acts at the time.
+East Park Productions is a Canadian independent record label founded in Toronto in 1987 by Chris "DJ Jel" Jackson, Kory "MC Shadow" Neely, and Len "Mix-Master Len" Grant-Stuart.
+The label is widely cited by national and academic sources as one of the earliest Canadian hip-hop record companies and as the home of the Get Loose Crew, whose 1988 release is recognized as the first Canadian independent hip-hop mini-LP distributed and sold internationally.

 In 1988, the Get Loose Crew, with additional member Carl (MC B) Badwa, brought about the first Canadian rap group to record and release an authentic hip-hop mini-album distributed and sold internationally.

 The label was recognized and credited as generating visibility in and beyond Canada by postdoctoral fellow, Dr. Francesca D’Amico-Cuthbert PhD.

 East Park Productions biggest success was the Get Loose Crew, who ranked in the 5th position in May 1988 on the CHEER Backfield in Motion music chart with the song "Wannabe".

 Despite success on local urban music charts, the group did not release a follow up project and would disband in 1990.
 The label released three singles and a video trilogy for MC Shadow in 2015: "Resurrection", "Lost", and "Lullaby of Pain".
 "Resurrection" was documented in the 5th spot on the Indie Music/College Radio Chart !earshot.

 Music journalist Nardwuar has referenced the label's contribution to Canadian hip-hop.
 In a 2008 interview with Maestro Fresh Wes, Nardwuar asked if their vinyl release was the first in Canada.
 Wes confirmed its significance and that it predated his own debut.
 Kardinal Offishall affirmed similarly in a 2005 interview.
 In 2017, in NOW Magazine, he was featured holding the album, describing it as "the first Canadian rap record, produced by The Get Loose Crew in 1988."